argodev/argodev.github.io/_posts/2014-09-04-why-we-ride.md

 - cycling
 redirect_from:
 - /personal/2014/9/4/why-we-ride
-description: "Many of you are aware that our dear friend and pastor, Tom Craig, passed away last evening.
+excerpt: "Many of you are aware that our dear friend and pastor, Tom Craig, passed away last evening.
 I don't have the words to express my thoughts and emotions, so I'm simply going to postpone that for now and will come back to it later."
+last_modified_at: 2022-06-27T11:10:34-05:00
 ---

 <figure class="align-center">